chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 - **nodeID**: Enter your node's ID

 - **from**: Your wallet address. <br/>
   Note that this field is a list.
-So even if we are going to enter a single address, we need to enclose is with square brackets.
+So even if you are going to enter a single address, you need to enclose is with square brackets.

 - **rewardAddress**: The address that the validator rewards will be sent to.